Dr Nicole Hondow

 I am particularly interested in applying cryogenic approaches to capture nano- and soft-materials in the native state, with analysis by analytical (S)TEM and FIB-SEM.
 This work is funded by an EPSRC New Investigator award (EP/R043388/1).

 I apply these microscopy techniques to a range of projects.
 Currently this includes a BBSRC-funded project (BB/R007829/1) using polyvalent multifunctional nanoparticles to address important biomedical challenges.
-I also have experience in nanotoxicology projects, including HISENTS, which is developing high-throughput toxicity screening for the risk assessment of novel nanomaterials.
+I also have experience in nanotoxicology projects, including HISENTS, which developed high-throughput toxicity screening for the risk assessment of novel nanomaterials, and SABYDOMA, whcih aims to develop a lead demonstrator based on the HISENTS screening platform to be used for the flow-through production of safe-nano.

 - BSc (Hons, 1st class)